 Director: Dr. Jonathan Peelle

-Dr. Peelle is an Assistant Professor in the Department of Otolaryngology at the Washington University School of Medicine.
+Dr. Peelle is an Associate Professor in the Department of Otolaryngology at the Washington University School of Medicine.
 His research is focused on how the brain understands spoken language.
 His many superpowers include listening to 80s rock bands when he thinks no one is listening.
 He has also been known to take liberties when describing people in his lab, so it is probably best to take their bios (and any parenthetical comments) with a grain of salt.

 Personal website: jonathanpeelle.net

 Chad Rogers is a Staff Scientist in the Peelle lab.
 His research concerns how aging impacts the ability to remember and perceive spoken language.
 Chad is overly proud of his stimuli recording abilities because he's been recording as a basement rock musician since he was in high school.
 Outside of music and science, Chad loves basketball, cycling, brewing beer, and traveling.

 Aahana is a PhD student in the neuroscience program.
 She did her undergraduate work at Wesleyan College where she majored in neuroscience and applied mathematics.
 Aahana is from Kathmandu, Nepal, and fluent in 4.5 languages (you'll have to guess which ones).
 Aahana has promised to bake tasty treats for lab meetings, making her the most popular PhD student in the lab.